dmenne/brmspack/Readme.md

 Menne Biomed Consulting Tübingen, Germany
 http://www.menne-biomed.de

-Paul Bürkners package [brms](https://github.com/paul-buerkner/brms) is a flexible and transparent companion of [rstanarm](https://github.com/stan-dev/rstanarm).
-The latter is more limited and uses prebuild Stan models with many branches, avoiding lengthy recompiles before start.

-`brms` produces easy-to-read Stan code without bells and whistles, but the compiled code by default can only be used easily without recompiling within a session
+Paul Bürkners package [brms](https://github.com/paul-buerkner/brms) is a flexible and transparent alternative or complement to [rstanarm](https://github.com/stan-dev/rstanarm).
+The latter is more limited and uses prebuild Stan models with many branches, avoiding lengthy recompiles before start. `brms` uses lean Stan code, but the compiled code by default can only be used easily without recompiling within a session.

-This demo package uses the `inhaler` examples from `brms/brm` (with venerable BUGS roots) to demonstate how to use precompiled models that can be used with new data set in an approach similar to that of `rstanarm`.
+This demo package uses the `inhaler` examples from `brms/brm` (with venerable BUGS roots) to demonstate how to generated precompiled models that can be used with new data sets in an approach similar to that of `rstanarm`.

 # Howto

 * Generate a Stan package skeleton with `rstantools/rstan_package_skeleton`.
 It is assumed that you do not know the names of your Stan files yet, so you probably leave the parameter `stan_files` empty.
 * I assume that you work in RStudio; emacs afficionados don't need tutorials.
 Make sure that you let roxygen build your `NAMESPACE` and `.Rd` files in your project settings.